-Though western societies are not perfect for women, they are still far better for women than third world countries like Pakistan, India, Saudi Arabia, Iran, Afghanistan, and others.
+Though western societies are not perfect for women, they are still far better for women than developing countries like Pakistan, India, Saudi Arabia, Iran, Afghanistan, and others.
 Women in western countries have almost all of the rights they are entitled to, and many don't realize how fortunate they are to be living in a free society.
-On the contrary, women living in third world countries have fewer rights and live by outdated values and traditions; these are a big hindrance to their empowerment.
+On the contrary, women living in developing countries have fewer rights and live by outdated values and traditions; these are major hindrances to their empowerment.

-In Pakistan, for example, most of the women have fewer opportunities for jobs or education as compared to men.
+In Pakistan, for example, most women have fewer opportunities for jobs or education as compared to men.
 They are living in strictly patriarchal societies where men are at the helm of affairs.
 Moreover, violence against women is rampant in Pakistan.

 Domestic Violence Against Women

 Misogyny has such deep cultural and psychological roots in Pakistan that, according to the Pakistan Demographic and Health Survey, 34% of women say men are justified in hitting wives if they argue back.
 Even the most educated people hold archaic and misogynistic views.
 For instance, once I was arguing with my friend (who is highly educated) about the treatment of women in the case of an argument between a husband and wife.
 He coldly said that if a wife doesn't stop arguing, then her beating at the hands of her husband is inevitable.
 Let me assure you that he is a very nice and polite man, but he said such horrible things due to societal indoctrination.